kodeFant/fp-unite/README.md

 Do not demand others to make time for you or validate you.
 Feel free to seek advice and share frustrations about your journey, but respect other people's time.

 Don't put pressure on people who might have good reasons for prioritizing themselves, their families, and their businesses.

+## How to join

+This is a brand new community and we need to figure things out as we go.

+For now, just send a DM to https://twitter.com/haskellpreneur with just a presentation about you and what you work on